danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.toggleUsername.html" name="account.toggleUsername">Activate or deactivate a purchased fragment.com username associated to the currently logged-in user: account.toggleUsername</a>

+* <a href="stories.activateStealthMode.html" name="stories.activateStealthMode">Activates stories stealth mode, see here » for more info: stories.activateStealthMode</a>

 * <a href="messages.saveGif.html" name="messages.saveGif">Add GIF to saved gifs list: messages.saveGif</a>

 * <a href="stickers.addStickerToSet.html" name="stickers.addStickerToSet">Add a sticker to a stickerset, bots only.
 The sticker set must have been created by the bot: stickers.addStickerToSet</a>